intentc/coa-1/COA-Virtual-Appliance-README.txt

 Now issue a :

-Losetup /dev/loop4 /openstack/cinder.img

-Run:

-pvscan

-should go the cinder-volumes group

-sudo service cinder-volume restart
+losetup /dev/loop4 /openstack/cinder.img; pvscan ; sudo service cinder-volume restart

 To provision your environment with the same resources in class, please copy paste the the following: